seiftahawy54/simple-shop-v2/README.md

     - The app will be accessible at ``http://localhost:{{PORT}}``
 - **Before** start the project you need to run `bun run migrate` to run the database migration/creation instructions.
 - Run the project in dev mode : `bun dev`

+## Dockerized instructions
+- If you want to use project dockerized you can use `docker compose` to build and run faster.

 ## Additional Resources
 - Postman Collection available at `API_COLLECTION`